Canop/anolog/README.md

 Anolog anonymizes access log files.

-It replaces IPv4, Ipv6 and query parameter values with random ones.
+It replaces IP v4, IP v6 and query parameter values with random ones.

 To keep the likelihood of the resulting log files, and keep them as useful as possible to test log based tools, there are constraints for the replacements: